Where To Sell An Engagement Ring

 You get to choose the minimum sale price, so the risk is minimal, but you could end up with a much higher price than the one you’d originally expected.

 Plus, it’s completely free to send your ring to Worthy, and they insure all items.
-The site’s Better Business Bureau rating of A+ could help ease your fears about losing the ring, though no process is 100 percent free of a mishap.
+The site’s Better Business Bureau rating of A+ should help ease any fears about losing the ring (though no process is 100% immune to mishap).

 If your ring is fairly modest, but you’d still like to make money from it, you may prefer the quickest and easiest route: trading it in for cash.